GEORGE, HAYMARKET

 I also like this colourised picture adapted by Ron Hubble, fashionable late 1950s crowds pass by the George corner of Haymarket and Humberstone Gate.

-In 1960, the George went from above to below to make way for the new shopping centre.
+In 1960s, the George went from above to below to make way for the new shopping centre.
 The old Georgians had complained about their loss of building, but it was nothing compared to the 1960s replacement of the Victorian ‘Gothic’ George.

-This photo shows the ‘new’ George it did become quite popular with the younger set,but the whole Haymarket development seemed a, appalling replacement architecturally.
+This photo shows the ‘new’ George (opened 1968) it did become quite popular with the younger set,but the whole Haymarket development seemed a, appalling replacement architecturally.
 Next to it is the nightclub Baileys, the place to go in the 1970s-80s top artists, would appear here, I must admit to many a good night especially with a crowd, keg beer in a dimple mug, chicken and chips on a paper plate- the height of sophistication.

 Various names followed, including Topps, Rickshaws (1980s), Red Room, Crypt, Tower Gate (in 1998), Zues (2001), Niche (2007), Ice (2013).
 The names seemed to change like the weather but none had much of an impact on the Leicester pub scene.